smartcontractkit/documentation/docs/chainlink-keepers/utility-contracts.md

   + [`topUp` Function](#topup-function)

 # `EthBalanceMonitor` Overview
-`EthBalanceMonitor` is ownable, pausable, and Keeper-compatible.
-Each of these components are explained in more detail:
+`EthBalanceMonitor` is ownable, pausable, and Keeper-compatible:

 - **Ownable**: The contract has an owner address, and provides basic authorization control functions.
 This simplifies the implementation of *user permissions* and allows for transer of ownership.
 - **Pausable**: This feature allows the contract to implement a pause and unpause mechanism that the contract owner can trigger.